ot4i/app-connect-templates/resources/markdown/Create a message in Microsoft Viva Engage when a new response is received in SurveyMonkey_instructions.md

    - [Microsoft Viva Engage](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=apps-yammer)
 3. To start the flow, in the banner, click **Start flow**.

-Use this template to create a message in Yammer whenever a new response is received in SurveyMonkey.
+Use this template to create a message in Microsoft Viva Engage whenever a new response is received in SurveyMonkey.